spectrocloud/librarium/docs/docs-content/integrations/portworx_operator.md

 3. Configure the external Etcd endpoints in the YAML parameter block named `charts.portworx-generic.storageCluster.spec.kvdb.endpoints`.

 4. If you selected the **Use External Kvdb over SSL** preset, you will also need to configure the `charts.portworx-generic.externalKvdb` section.
 Set `charts.portworx-generic.externalKvdb.useCertsForSSL` to `true` to enable certificate authentication.
 Input your SSL certificates in the `cacert`, `cert`, and `key` sections of `charts.portworx-generic.externalKvdb`.
 The preset will give you cropped example values that you can overwrite with your actual PEM certificates.
 Leave the `charts.portworx-generic.storageCluster.spec.kvdb.endpoints` option to its default of `px-kvdb-auth`.
-The name of the Kubernetes secret will automtically get created by this pack.
+The name of the Kubernetes secret will automatically get created by this pack.

   :::caution